 There was evidence that all newly appointed staff had completed a structured orientation and induction, having regard to NISCC's Induction Standards for new workers in social care, to ensure they were competent to carry out the duties of their job in line with the agency's policies and procedures.
-There was a robust, structured, three day induction programme which also included shadowing of a more experienced staff member.
-Written records were retained by the agency of the person's capability and competency in relation to their job role.
+There was a robust, structured, three-day induction programme which also included shadowing of a more experienced staff member.